A Reverse Mortgage Guide for Older Adult Homeowners

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 As you get older, your income level usually tapers off.
 Your income and savings may not be enough to cover your bills.
-The added costs of paying for needed home improvements, or medical issues your insurance won't cover, can be devastating.
+The added costs of paying for needed home improvements or medical issues your insurance won't cover can be devastating.

 What Is a Reverse Mortgage?

-The only requirements for most reverse mortgages are:
+A loan servicer's only requirements for most reverse mortgages are:

 - The home is your principal residence